flairNLP/flair/resources/docs/TUTORIAL_11_TRAINING_MULTI_TASK_MODEL.md

-# Tutorial 11: Multitask Learning
+# BETA - Tutorial 11: Multitask Learning

 Transfer learning refers to the situation where one wants to exploit knowledge obtained in one setting to improve generalization in another